ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 > discussed in {{?I-D.mahy-mimi-identity}}.
 Any specific conventions which are
 > needed should be merged into this document.

 Alice obtains Bob's internal identifier.

-In the course of discovering Bob, Alice obtains a list of Bob's clients.
+**ISSUE** In the course of discovering Bob, Alice might or might not obtain a list of Bob's clients.

 ## Fetch initial key material for Bob